-The outer surface of the cervix has cells called squamous cells.
+The outer surface of the cervix is composed of cells called squamous cells.
 A precancerous lesion affecting these cells is called CIN.
 These changes are categorized as being mild (CIN 1) or moderate to severe (CIN 2 or 3).

-Treatments for lesions include cryosurgery (freezing), laser (high-energy light), and excision (surgical removal of the abnormal area, also referred to as a cone biopsy or conization).
-(See "Patient information: Colposcopy (Beyond the Basics)".)
+Treatments for lesions include cryosurgery (freezing), laser (high-energy light), and excision (surgical removal of the abnormal area, also referred to as a cone biopsy or conization, or loop electrosurgical excision procedure [LEEP]).
+(See "Patient education: Colposcopy (Beyond the Basics)".)

 The tests performed to evaluate abnormal Pap tests are discussed separately.
-(See "Patient information: Cervical cancer screening (Beyond the Basics)" and "Patient information: Follow-up of low-grade abnormal Pap tests (Beyond the Basics)" and "Patient information: Follow-up of high-grade abnormal Pap tests (Beyond the Basics)".)
+(See "Patient education: Cervical cancer screening (Beyond the Basics)" and "Patient education: Follow-up of low-grade abnormal Pap tests (Beyond the Basics)" and "Patient education: Follow-up of high-grade abnormal Pap tests (Beyond the Basics)".)

 Treatment of cervical cancer is discussed in another topic.
-(See "Patient information: Cervical cancer treatment; early stage cancer (Beyond the Basics)".)
+(See "Patient education: Cervical cancer treatment; early stage cancer (Beyond the Basics)".)

 MANAGEMENT OF LOW-GRADE CIN

-- CIN 1 biopsy in women with an ASC-US or LSIL Pap test or HPV testing that is persistently positive or shows HPV strains 16 or 18 – ASC-US stands for "atypical squamous cells of undetermined significance."
+●CIN 1 biopsy in women with an ASC-US or LSIL Pap test or HPV testing that is persistently positive or shows HPV strains 16 or 18 – ASC-US stands for "atypical squamous cells of undetermined significance."
 LSIL stands for "low-grade squamous intraepithelial lesion."
 Follow-up is recommended in one year.
-(See "Patient information: Follow-up of low-grade abnormal Pap tests (Beyond the Basics)".)
+(See "Patient education: Follow-up of low-grade abnormal Pap tests (Beyond the Basics)".)

 For women ages 25 and older, follow-up should be with a Pap test and HPV test in one year.
 If CIN 1 persists for two years, either continued follow-up or treatment is acceptable.

-- CIN 1 biopsy in women with an ASC-H or HSIL Pap test – ASC-H stands for "atypical squamous cells, cannot rule out high grade squamous intraepithelial lesion" and HSIL stands for "high-grade squamous intraepithelial lesion."
-(See "Patient information: Follow-up of high-grade abnormal Pap tests (Beyond the Basics)".)
+●CIN 1 biopsy in women with an ASC-H or HSIL Pap test – ASC-H stands for "atypical squamous cells, cannot rule out high grade squamous intraepithelial lesion" and HSIL stands for "high-grade squamous intraepithelial lesion."
+(See "Patient education: Follow-up of high-grade abnormal Pap tests (Beyond the Basics)".)

 For women ages 25 and older, follow-up can be one of three options: (1) Pap test and HPV test at one year and then two years; (2) re-review of both Pap test and biopsy results by a pathologist; or (3) immediate treatment with a procedure to remove a larger piece of tissue from the cervix (cone biopsy or loop electrosurgical excision procedure [called LEEP, loop, or LLETZ]).